-Siegfried Strauss began collecting in Germany in 1913, and continued through the rise of the Nazi regime, whose anti-Semitic policies forced Jewish collectors to find temporary safe-houses for their possessions.
-Ahead of his internment in Buchenwald, Mr. Strauss secured safe passage for his collection, moving it to England.
+Siegfried S. Strauss (1893-1969) began collecting Jewish objects in Germany in 1913, and continued through the rise of the Nazi regime, whose anti-Semitic policies forced Jewish collectors to find temporary shelters for their possessions.
+Before he was interned in Buchenwald in 1938, Strauss secured safe passage for his collection, moving it to England.
 Once released, he followed it there, and later brought it to the United States, first to New York, and later to Los Angeles.

 In 1968, The Magnes acquired more than four hundred ritual objects, books, and manuscripts from the Siegfried S. Strauss collection, as well as a detailed inventory, which reflected Strauss’s knowledge of the materials (excerpts of this original inventory are included in the exhibition texts).
 These objects comprise the foundational Judaica holdings of The Magnes.

 Memory Objects closely investigates a selection of the twice-displaced objects in the Strauss Collection, revealing the compelling personal stories of migration and dispossession that are often embedded within museum objects, and questioning the very meaning of cultural heritage in a time of fluctuating borders and identities.
 The exhibition also highlights the recent gift of Ernst Freudenheim’s Photosammlung, the photographic catalog of a Judaica art dealer who was active in Germany at the time of Strauss’ own collecting.
 The overlaps are significant, and help broaden our understanding of the intersections of dealership, private collecting, and public preservation of the Jewish past.